 If you’re not leaving until the afternoon we do have snowshoes for you to borrow.

-No former dog sled experience is required but you must like animals and feel compassion for them.
+No previous dog sledding experience is required, but you must like animals and feel empathy for them.

 The tour starts and ends in Saltoluokta

 We all meet for dinner in the restaurant at Saltoluokta Mountain Station at 17:30 on the arrival day.